programminghistorian/jekyll/new-lesson-workflow.md

 browser---even if you have never used GitHub or git before.
 The following steps will show you how to use this in-browser method.

+Should you encounter any problems or have any questions as you prepare your pull request, please contact [Caleb McDaniel](http://wcm1.web.rice.edu) for assistance.

 ### Making a Pull Request Using Only Your Browser

 1. [Create an account] on GitHub if you don't have one already, and